-Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
+Table 1 - HAZARD AND RISK ANALYSIS

+No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
+(Yes/No)

-(Yes/No) of COVID-19 transmission, i.e. using physical screens or barriers to separate delivery drivers from staff, and the use of PPE etc. 27.
-Managing the workforce L (2) S (4) R (8) Yes Inevitably, changes will be made to the working day of part of the workforce so that the safe social distancing rule can be upheld, and the transmission and infection risk of COVID-19 is prevented or reduced.
-Unlikely Significant illness, more than seven day, and affecting more than one person High Consideration will be given to the following: Those that can work from home will be advised and permitted to work from home.
+27. Managing the workforce

+L (2) S (4) R (8) Yes

+Inevitably, changes will be made to the working day of part of the workforce so that the safe social distancing rule can be upheld, and the transmission and infection risk of COVID-19 is prevented or reduced.
+Consideration will be given to the following: Those that can work from home will be advised and permitted to work from home.
 Those that need to come into work will have their working day possibly staggered with reduced contact-hours and on some kind of rota system or split timetable.
 All teachers and other staff can operate across different classes and year groups in order to facilitate the delivery of the school timetable.
-Where staff need to move between classes and year groups, they should try to maintain a safe social distance wherever possible, ideally 2- metres from other adults.
-HM Government recognise the 2- metre distancing rule is not likely to be possible with younger children and have therefore advised teachers in primary schools that they can still work across groups if that is needed to enable a full educational offer.
+Where staff need to move between classes and year groups, they should try to maintain a safe social distance wherever possible, ideally 2-metres from other adults.
+HM Government recognise the 2-metre distancing rule is not likely to be possible with younger children and have therefore advised teachers in primary schools that they can still work across groups if that is needed to enable a full educational offer.
+L (2) Unlikely S (4) Significant illness, more than seven day, and affecting more than one person R (8) High Yes